Feb 10, 2013

 In this episode, Marcus interviews Dr Shamim Bodhanya.
 The podcast explores the origins of complex adaptive systems research and the application of its findings to development work.
 Bodhanya explains the characteristics of complex adaptive systems and their consequences in social systems such as the economy.
 He stresses the need to include multiple perspectives to develop a systemic view of markets and allow for solutions from within the system to involve rather than prescribe top-down solutions.
 In this sense, he points out, development project needs to be co-constructed by multiple stakeholders.
 Project goals should not be predefined and be flexible enough to be able to change as the project traverses through time.

-This episode was produced in partnership with the SEEP Network.
+produced in partnership with the SEEP Network.

 For more information on our work on managing economic complexity and change, visit www.systemic-insight.com.

 This podcast is brought to you by mesopartner.com